zuozhenggh/learning-library/solutions-library/netfoundry/setup-zero-trust-network-connectivity/setup-zero-trust-network-connectivity.md

 In this lab, you will:
 ![](./images/diag4.png " ")
-1. Create Network
+1. Create a network
-2. Create Hosted Edge Router
+2. Create a hosted edge router
-3. Create Edge Router Policy
+3. Create an edge router policy
-4. Create Self Hosted Edge Routers (Cloud Marketplace)
+4. Create self hosted edge routers (Cloud Marketplace)
-5. Create/Deploy Endpoints
+5. Create/Deploy endpoints
 6. Create Services/AppWAN

 ### Prerequisites